jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Falcon
 Set: The MCU Battles\
+**Air Superiority**\
-Falcon Falcon’s Air Superiority power prevents characters with from striking him.
+Falcon’s **Air Superiority** power prevents characters with from striking him.
 It doesn’t matter if that character is attacking or defending, or if it’s a melee or ranged attack.
 As long as it has it can’t strike him.

 ## Goblin Queen
 Set: A-Force\